 Workforce intelligence solutions help to surface this information and ensure all data is accurate and up-to-date.
-It also helps to identify and resource shortcomings or skilled labor gaps that will prevent you from meeting organizational goals.
+It also helps to identify resource shortcomings or skilled labor gaps that will prevent you from meeting organizational goals.
 With this information, contractors can improve recruitment strategies, better cultivate talent to align with your company’s vision, and budget for any potential human capital issues.
 For more information about the human capital planning process, read this blog.

 Workforce intelligence tools like Bridgit Bench provide forecasting dashboards, utilization insights, and strategic workforce planning reports.
-With these reports and dashboards, contractors can run scenarios to include specific project pursuits to better understand how it will impact their strategy at both the project and company level.
+With these reports and dashboards, contractors can run scenarios to include specific project pursuits to better understand how it will impact their strategy at both the project and company levels.

 Construction projects have a lot of moving parts.
-Software can often be disconnected or lack integration tools.
+The software can often be disconnected or lack integration tools.
 In this case, it’s likely that contractors will have different versions of important documents living in different systems.
 This also increases the likelihood of having different data from one system to the next.
 This can lead to critical errors and projects being put at risk.

 Fully-integrated workforce intelligence solutions allow for a seamless flow of clean data between software and help make data-driven decisions.
-Bridgit Bench, the leading workforce intelligence solution for contractors, has taken integrated workflows in stride and have built a number of integrations with some of the leading systems being used in construction.
+Bridgit Bench, the leading workforce intelligence solution for contractors, has taken integrated workflows in stride and has built a number of integrations with some of the leading systems being used in construction.

 The people are the pulse of every construction company.
 As such, the data surrounding your workforce is foundational for nearly every department within the organization.
 When departments are siloed off it can negatively impact your team’s engagement and cohesion.
 On top of that, when departmental data is kept private it can damage the working relationship between teams and impact the trust the teams have in the firm’s leadership.